sozialhelden/accessibility-cloud/docs/importing-data.md

 # Converting source-data into common ac-data

 ## Stream Chain elements
-We make data-import as flexible as possible, we seperate the process into small steps that are linked together through pipes.
+To make importing data as flexible and efficient as possible, we seperate the process into small processing modules that are linked together through stream pipes.

+Currently, we support the following stream modules:

-### HTTPDownload
+### `HTTPDownload`
-Download any data from an URL.
+Downloads any data from an URL.

-### ReadFile
-TBD

-### ConvertToUTF8
+### `ConvertToUTF8`
-Convert downloaded data into UTF8 (the format of the database).
+Converts downloaded data into UTF8 (the format of the database).
 [Incomming formats](https://github.com/bnoordhuis/node-iconv) can be things like `ASCII`, `utf16`, `ISO-8859-1`.

-### Split
+### `Split`
-Split the incoming streams into chunks.

-Parameters:
+Splits the incoming string into chunks that can be processed as objects, using a given delimiter.

-### ParseJSONStream
+### `ParseJSONStream`
-Find and convert JSON-Objects within the incoming text-buffer into a data-object.
+Reads one single JSON string as a stream, scraping all JSON objects or values matching a given path and returning them as JavaScript objects.

-### ParseJSONChunks
+### `ParseJSONChunks`
-Convert the incoming text-buffer from a single JSON-Object into an object.
-This can be useful if the stream is includes JSON-objects that are not seperated by commas.
+Reads multiple JSON strings (each representing one JSON object) and converts the incoming text buffers into JavaScript objects.
+This can be useful for the common case that the input data consists of multiple JSON objects delimited by newlines (or other characters).

-### ParseCSVStream
+### `ParseCSVStream`
-We use the [FastCSV](https://www.npmjs.com/package/fast-csv) modul.
+Parses a CSV stream and outputs JSON strings for each line, optionally reading the header and using it for the property names.
+We use the [FastCSV](https://www.npmjs.com/package/fast-csv) module for this.
+Note that you currently have to use ParseJSONChunks after this module to convert the JSON strings into actual JavaScript objects before further processing.

 #### Parameters
 `"objectMode" = true`: Ensure that data events have an object emitted rather than the stringified version set to false to have a stringified buffer.